Showing posts with label events. Show all posts

 Celebrating Chinese New Year 2020: Love, Peace and Harmony

-Tikoy (Nián gāo) and Ampao (Hóngbāo) is a famous Chinese symbol of good luck and prosperity.
+Tikoy (Nián gāo) and Ampao (Hóngbāo) are famous Chinese symbols of good luck and prosperity.
 These two are a must-have in the Philippines and among the Chinese-Filipino community during special holidays like the Lunar Chinese New Year and other special occasions.

 Ang Pao, or the red envelope, evolved into an all-season object for gift-giving.
 It is given during the Chinese New Year and during birthdays and weddings.
 In the Philippines, we have adopted the giving of Ang Pao during Christmas and other events.

-I always like special delicacies, so I also like eating Tikoy, which signifies harmony and closeness among the family.
-It is also the stickiness that symbolizes bonding and togetherness.
+I always like special delicacies, so I also enjoy eating Tikoy, which signifies harmony and closeness among the family.
+Its stickiness symbolizes bonding and togetherness.

-In Binondo, the past couple of years was an auspicious celebration as I have experienced the vibrant and enchanting Chinese New Year celebration.
-The streets of Binondo offer the best in Chinese culture and tradition passed on from generation to generation.
+The past couple of years in Binondo have been truly auspicious, as I have had the joy of immersing myself in the vibrant and enchanting Chinese New Year celebration.
+The streets of Binondo come alive with the best of Chinese culture and tradition, passed down from generation to generation.

 The Chinese influence my beliefs about prosperity, so I follow the feng shui and the Chinese zodiac in some ways.
 They just guide us to a positive life.

 Those were the years of celebrating abundance and prosperity.
-And so, for this year and in succeeding years, I may not be able to celebrate Binondo, but I will still be open to embracing the culture and tradition that gives meaning to life from different perspectives.
+And so, for this year and the years to come, while I may not be able to celebrate in Binondo, I am eagerly open to embracing the culture and tradition that gives life meaning from different perspectives, and I look forward to the new experiences that await.

-But above all, for this year, it's not just about prosperity; it's about love, peace, and harmony that must reign in our hearts.
+But above all, this year is not just about prosperity; it's about love, peace, and harmony that must reign in our hearts.
 That's what we all need at this very moment.

 © 2020 Del Cusay